apache/flink/docs/dev/table/sql.md

 ##### No Ranking Output Optimization

-As described above, the `rownum` field will be written into the result table as one field of the primary key, which may lead to a lot of records being written to the result table.
+As described above, the `rownum` field will be written into the result table as one field of the unique key, which may lead to a lot of records being written to the result table.
 For example, when the record (say `product-1001`) of ranking 9 is updated and its rank is upgraded to 1, all the records from ranking 1 ~ 9 will be output to the result table as update messages.
 If the result table receives too many data, it will become the bottleneck of the SQL job.

 The optimization way is omitting rownum field in the outer SELECT clause of the Top-N query.
 This is reasonable because the number of the top N records is usually not large, thus the consumers can sort the records themselves quickly.
 Without rownum field, in the example above, only the changed record (`product-1001`) needs to be sent to downstream, which can reduce much IO to the result table.